California-Data-Collaborative/Open-Water-Rate-Specification/README.md

 * [RateComparison](https://github.com/California-Data-Collaborative/RateComparison) is a software program (written in [R Shiny](http://shiny.rstudio.com/)) that compares the revenue, equity, and demand implications of different water rate structures.

 * In the future, this standard will form the foundation for a comprehensive database of water price information, similar in nature to the [Utility Rate Database](http://en.openei.org/wiki/Utility_Rate_Database) in the energy sector.
 When combined with customer billing data (like that centralized through the [CaDC](http://californiadatacollaborative.com/)), this will enable a detailed, inter-utility analysis of revenue stability and water price equity.

-## <a name="how"></a>How to Contribute

-Please reach out with ideas or suggestions using the [issues page](https://github.com/California-Data-Collaborative/Open-Water-Rate-Specification/issues), or contact the CaDC directly.

 ## <a name="getting-started"></a>Getting Started